sameersbn/docker-gitlab/README.md

 For example, if your Redmine server is accessible at `https://redmine.example.com`, then adding `-e 'REDMINE_URL=https://redmine.example.com'` to the docker run command enables Redmine support in GitLab

+If you are using the [docker-redmine](https://github.com/sameersbn/docker-redmine) image, then you can *one up* the gitlab integration with redmine by adding `--volume-from=gitlab` flag to the docker run command while starting the redmine container.

+By using the above option the `/home/gitlab/data/repositories` directory will be accessible by the redmine container and now you can add your git repository path to your redmine project.
+If, for example, in your gitlab server you have a project named `opensource/gitlab`, the bare repository will be accessible at `/home/gitlab/data/repositories/opensource/gitlab.git`.

 #### Jira

 Support for issue tracking using Jira can be added by specifying the complete URL of the Jira web server in the `JIRA_URL` configuration option.